Carnal, Deism, Desire, Dogma, Diachronic, Synchronic, Doxology

 One problem is in the nature of desire itself.
 Desire is overpowering.
 It takes over, overrides common sense, and causes rash decisions that can cause great harm to yourself and others.
 When desire does this, it's no longer a good force in your life.
 It becomes a new god that can't be satisfied.
 Once you've had the pleasure of fulfilling this sort of desire, it soon returns, demanding more.
 As long as you keep desiring, you suffer until you fulfill it, then enjoy until it rages again, and then you suffer again.
 That's why desire is sometimes described as 'passion', a word which originally meant 'suffering'.
 (The original meaning of 'passion' is still used of the last week of Christ's life; it's also the root of the word 'patience'.)
 The same kind of cycle is found on the mental side of addiction.

-Another problem is in desiring the wrong things : desiring what isn't yours, desiring what ought to be shunned.
-In the Ten Commandments, God told us not to covet (desire) our neighbor's goods, or (in this age of adultery, especially) our neighbor's spouse.
-Jesus spoke of the desire for wealth, and the fact that you can't take it with you.
+Another problem is in desiring the wrong things: desiring what isn't yours, desiring what ought to be shunned.
+In the Ten Commandments, God told us not to covet (desire) , or (in this age of adultery, especially) .
+Jesus spoke of the desire for wealth, and the fact that .
 The desire for fame, for impulsive sex, or for power over other people, very easily twists one's life.
 The desire to avoid suffering is a good, protective desire on its best side.
 But on its worst side it can make us desperate to avoid hard truths that, if we faced them, would cause us to suffer for a while, but not nearly as much as the continued pain from avoiding the truth.

 Desire can be idolatry, and can be a trap.
 Either way, problem-desires get in the way of spiritual living.
 And, in the end, the only way to end all desires and be truly satisfied is to be with God.
 You won't and can't get that in this life.
 But the Kingdom will come, and as much as you are living now as an expression of this Kingdom, you will be satisfied.

-You can also look up 'desire' the dictionary.
+You can also look up '' in the dictionary, if you so desire.

 diachronic [Greek : dia- (across) + chronos (time)].
 Studying something that happens as it changes itself, its form, or its role across time.
 This is the long view of something, not a snapshot at a particular time.
 It is usually called an 'historic' view.